socket - create an endpoint for communication

 int socket(int domain, int type, int protocol);

 The socket() function shall create an unbound socket in a communications domain, and return a file descriptor that can be used in later function calls that operate on sockets.
+The file descriptor shall be allocated as described in File Descriptor Allocation.

 The socket() function takes the following arguments: